Tools and Utilities

 • Detect OS

-• Get the version of services running
+• Get the versions of the services running

 • List hosts to be scanned without scanning them

-• Increase verbosity level of output
+• Increase the verbosity level of the output

 • Specified Output Format

-• Increase the speed the scan runs at
+• Increase the speed the scan runs

 • Use scripts from the NSE library